 They depart from Pearl Harbor aboard the U.S.S.
 Nautilus and U.S.S.
 Argonaut, reaching Makin on August 16th, 1942.
 Early on August 17th, the submarines arrive at the debarkation point.
 Difficulties during unloading lead to a change in plan, with all boats directed to a single landing site, Beach Z. Despite some boats landing off-course, the troops manage to regroup and begin the operation unopposed until a rifle discharge alerts the Japanese.

 Company A secures Government Wharf and House by 06:00 but encounters heavy resistance along the lagoon road.
 Reinforced by Company B, they overcome Japanese defenses.
-The arrival of Japanese ships in the lagoon is neutralized by the submarines’ deck guns.
+The arrival of Japanese ships in the lagoon is neutralised by the submarines’ deck guns.
 The battle intensifies with aerial attacks.
 Carlson, the commanding officer, attempts to lure snipers but faces continued resistance.
 Despite a final intense bombing at 16:30, the raiders can’t capture prisoners or destroy key facilities.
 Withdrawing at 19:30, they aim to preserve their forces.

 19 Raider Marines were killed in action during the raid.